 He slaps everyone’s back and hugs Taïga, hard and a little too long.
 Tess glares, but lights up as he firmly plants a kiss on her cheek.
 ‘We’ve got to finalize with signatures and everything.
 Let’s do this correctly – lunch tomorrow at Björn’s everyone!’
 He grabs Linn and kisses her full on the mouth, both staggering away tightly locked in an embrace that makes Tess seethe with rage.

 ‘It’s already three o’clock!
 I gotta run!’
 Taïga pushes back her chair.
 She hasn’t told the group about her birthday, and she has sworn Linn to secrecy, but she can’t linger at Björn’s any longer.
-Granny is waiting with the birthday cake and a surprise, so she mustn’t be late.
+Granny is waiting with the birthday cake, so she mustn’t be late.
 ‘See you guys around.’

 Jayler rises too.
 ‘I’ll drop you off!’